 Sacred Heart Academy makes its own decisions regarding delayed openings, early dismissals, and school closures.
 Announcements for closings, etc., are made through the School Messenger Communications System, the school's website, and social media.
 In the event of an early dismissal due to inclement weather, all parents are to arrange to pick up their children as soon as possible.
-Children not picked up in a reasonable amount of time will go to Bridges After-School Care, which will remain open for up to two hours after the unscheduled school closing.
+Children not picked up in a reasonable amount of time will go to Bridges After-School Care, which will remain open for up to one hour after the unscheduled school closing.
+When a child is not picked up in emergency situations including inclement weather or natural or manmade disasters, local authorities will be called.
 Exceptions must be approved by administration.